| | ForewordThis pamphlet is designed to help

 include the amount necessary to cover their cost in your loan.

 Check with your lender or the local VA regional office.
+Environmental Hazards The Federal Government is concerned

 about potential environmental hazards in and around the home.
 They